yoonseopark001/R-DataAnalysis-Visualization-MachineLearning/README.md

 * [Install Guideline for Docker](https://datascienceschool.net/view-notebook/03c5b5a96a614ee588a74f05c720e67c/)

 # Data Analysis
 Frequency Table with Survey data
-Variation Comparison of Products with Different Means  with Cafe Data Simple Regression with Height and Weight data
+Variation Comparison of Products with Different Means with sales data
+Simple Regression with Height and Weight data
 Multiple Regression with Attitude data

 # Programming
 Multiplication Tables